postmanlabs/newman/README.md

 Options:

+Utility:
+-h, --help                  output usage information -V, --version               output the version number

+Basic setup:
--h, --help                  output usage information -V, --version               output the version number -c, --collection [file]     Specify a Postman collection as a JSON [file] -u, --url [url]             Specify a Postman collection as a [url] -f, --folder [folderName]   Specify a single folder to run from a collection.
+-c, --collection [file]     Specify a Postman collection as a JSON [file] -u, --url [url]             Specify a Postman collection as a [url] -f, --folder [folderName]   Specify a single folder to run from a collection.
 To be used with -c or -u.
--e, --environment [file]    Specify a Postman environment as a JSON [file] -d, --data [file]           Specify a data file to use either json or csv -g, --global [file]         Specify a Postman globals file as JSON [file] -y, --delay [number]        Specify a delay (in ms) between requests [number] -s, --stopOnError           Stops the runner when a test case fails -j, --noSummary             Doesn't show the summary for each iteration -n, --number [number]       Define the number of iterations to run -C, --noColor               Disable colored output
+-e, --environment [file]    Specify a Postman environment as a JSON [file] -d, --data [file]           Specify a data file to use either json or csv -g, --global [file]         Specify a Postman globals file as JSON [file] -n, --number [number]       Define the number of iterations to run -i, --import [file]         Import a Postman backup file, and save collections, environments, and globals. [file] -p, --pretty                (Use with -i) Enable pretty-print while saving imported collections, environments, and globals

+Request options:
+-y, --delay [number]            Specify a delay (in ms) between requests [number] -r, --requestTimeout [number]   Specify a request timeout (in ms) for a request

+Misc.:
+-s, --stopOnError           Stops the runner when a test case fails -j, --noSummary             Doesn't show the summary for each iteration -C, --noColor               Disable colored output
 -k, --insecure              Disable strict ssl
 -l, --tls                   Use TLSv1
+-x, --exitCode              Continue running tests even after a failure, but exit with code=1

+Output:
--o, --outputFile [file]     Path to file where output should be written. [file] -t, --testReportFile [file] Path to file where results should be written as JUnit XML [file] -x, --exitCode              Continue running tests even after a failure, but exit with code=1 -i, --import [file]         Import a Postman backup file, and save collections, environments, and globals. [file] -p, --pretty                (Use with -i) Enable pretty-print while saving imported collections, environments, and globals -H, --html                  Export a HTML report to a specified file [file]
+-o, --outputFile [file]     Path to file where output should be written. [file] -t, --testReportFile [file] Path to file where results should be written as JUnit XML [file] -H, --html                  Export a HTML report to a specified file [file]

 ```

 Use the `-n` option to set the number of iterations you want to run the collection for.